lubobill1990/flashcast-review/use-case.md

 1. access the video file, the transcription file, the AI notes text of the samples selected to be processed in the experiment
 2. update the experiment status
-3. update the experiment samples result, adding the clips data and the clips video generated from the sample
+3. update the experiment samples output, adding the clips data and the clips video generated from the sample

-## Use case 14: View the experiment samples result list `P0`
+## Use case 14: View the experiment samples output list `P0`

-User should be able to view the experiment samples result list of public experiments or the experiment submitted by the user.
+User should be able to view the experiment samples output list of public experiments or the experiment submitted by the user.

-The experiment samples result list contains the experiment name, process start time, process end time, evaluation count, generated clips count.
+The experiment samples output list contains the experiment name, process start time, process end time, evaluation count, generated clips count.

-## Use case 15: Evaluate the experiment samples result details `P0`
+## Use case 15: Evaluate the experiment samples output details `P0`

-User should be able to view the details of an experiment samples result.
+User should be able to view the details of an experiment samples output.

 The details include: